naelrashdeen/social-data-final.github.io/index.markdown

 # Analyzing the impact of wildfires in Galicia

 To build a foundation for exploring historical ramifications of wildfire incidents in Galica we’re utilizing data collected over decades.
-In figure 4 we’ve mapped out wildfire causing significant destruction of above 100 hectares.
+In **Figure 4** we’ve mapped out wildfire causing significant destruction of above 100 hectares.
 While showing individual incidents (hover over for details) the data also clearly correlates previous figures.
 We can for instance infer from this that while Ourense has a very high amount of wildfire incidents the subregion is less plagued by severe mass wildfire spread. (fig 2, 3, 3.1).

 <iframe src='visuals/4_map_galicia.html' style="border-width: 0px;" width="100%" height="400px"></iframe>
 <p style="text-align: center;"> <b>Figure 4: </b>Geospatial map illustrating historical wildfires in Galicia which burned more than 100 ha area.</p>

-Digging a bit deeper, Figure 5 illustrates a new measure of wildfire severity - Fire Radiative Power (FRP) in megawatts.
+Digging a bit deeper, **Figure 5** illustrates a new measure of wildfire severity - Fire Radiative Power (FRP) in megawatts.
 FRP is the most effective indicator for analyzing fire severity in comparison to e.g., brightness.
 It is a direct measure of the radiant heat energy released.
 The heatmap reveals not just the geospatial points, but the intensity of fires regardless of burnt area - showcasing regions where wildfires with high intensity.

 <iframe src='visuals/5_heatmap_galicia.html' style="border-width: 0px;" width="100%" height="400px"></iframe>
 <p style="text-align: center;"> <b>Figure 5: </b>Heatmap of wildfire severity in Galicia from 2001-2022, categorized by Fire Radiative Power (FRP) in megawatts, illustrating areas with low, medium, and high wildfire intensity.</p>

 In the heat of the Galician summers, where the frequency and intensity of the wildfires peak, so does the carbon footprint.
-This is illustrated in Figure 6, where the drastic spikes in CO2 emissions emerge during July - September.
+This is illustrated in **Figure 6**, where the drastic spikes in CO2 emissions emerge during July - September.
 The figure shows a distinct seasonal pattern with low emissions during the cooler and wet months and escalates as temperatures rise and conditions become dry.

 <iframe src='visuals/6_polarplot.html' style="border-width: 0px;" width="100%" height="400px"></iframe>
 <p style="text-align: center;"> <b>Figure 6: </b>Polar-plot displaying the monthly distribution of CO2 emissions from wildfires in Galicia from 2002-2023, highlighting the peak emissions during the summer months.</p>